Build Your First Game In Core

 - Choose a material, and drag it onto one of the walls.

-You can also select the entire list by clicking the first object in the list, then holding Shift and scroll down to click the last.
+You can also select the entire list by clicking the first object in the list, then holding Shift and scrolling down to click the last.

 You can continue using these techniques to complete the appearance of your Deathmatch arena.
 Try searching for each of these labels to apply materials in groups: